Where adolescents are armed with the tools of thought

 Our students begin to speak, present, debate, and will write their first research papers during these years, closely helped and guided by their teachers.
 Their studies in Latin go from very basic grammar and sentences to advanced constructions and some poetry.
 In Bible the students do a three year, close reading of the scriptures, providing them with an in-depth understanding of the content, culture, and genres of the biblical text.
 In history the students begin to concentrate more and more on reading and interpreting primary sources, including texts, photos, movies, musical compositions, and pieces of visual art.

-Logic School Curriculum Overview (PDF Chart)
+Logic School Curriculum Overview

 Subject | Grade 6 | Grade 7 | Grade 8 |